 A house music titan whose 1993 party anthem 'I Like to Move It' became a global pop culture phenomenon, soundtracking everything from movies to ringtones.

-Born in New York to Colombian parents, Erick Morillo was a kinetic force who shaped the sound of international dance floors.
-He exploded onto the scene not under his own name, but as the mastermind behind Reel 2 Real and the irresistibly silly 'I Like to Move It,' a track that transcended club walls to define an era of pure, unadulterated fun.
-Far from a one-hit wonder, Morillo built an empire with his influential Subliminal Records, a label that became synonymous with a slick, vocal-driven house sound and launched countless DJ careers.
-For decades, his marathon sets, characterized by an almost telepathic connection with crowds, made him a fixture in Ibiza and top clubs worldwide.
-His life was a complex mix of luminous highs and personal struggles, ending prematurely in 2020, but his legacy is the enduring pulse of a party that, thanks to him, never seems to stop.
+Erick Morillo shaped the sound of international dance floors as the mastermind behind Reel 2 Real.
+'I Like to Move It,' released in 1993, defined an era of pure, unadulterated fun.
+Far from a one-hit wonder, Morillo built an empire with Subliminal Records.
+The label became synonymous with a slick, vocal-driven house sound and launched countless DJ careers.
+For decades, his marathon sets created an almost telepathic connection with crowds.
+He became a fixture in Ibiza and top clubs worldwide.
+His life mixed luminous highs and personal struggles.
+He died in 2020.
+The party he helped build never seems to stop.

 1965–1980